7wingfly/autok8s/README.md

     --k8s-load-balancer-ip-range 192.168.0.20-192.168.0.29
 ```

-Check out the Master Node Parameters [document](https://github.com/7wingfly/autok8s/tree/main/MasterNodeParameters.md) for all available options.

-If you run this on a VM and have the ability to take a snapshot before you start, it is recommended you do so because if the script fails or if you want to do it again with different options then running the script more than once may have unexpected results.

 Once the installation is complete the following message will be shown detailing the command for joining woker nodes to your cluster as well as some other tips and infomation.